ribal-aladeeb/state-space-search/README.md

 Generate random puzzle.
 The run script will generate a results/ folder that will contain the solution path and search path of every puzzle-algorithm-heuristic combination.
 It will also generate an analysis.txt summary of the results in the root of the project.
-If you choose option [2], the random puzzles will be save in random_puzzles.txt in the root of the project
+If you choose option [2], the random puzzles will be saved in random_puzzles.txt in the root of the project.

 ## Navigating the code
 board.py contains a Board class which represents a game of 8-puzzle.
 It also